StateArchivesOfNorthCarolina/tomes-eaxs/docs/documentation.md

 A persistent version can include version-controlled modifications to the schema or documentation files, etc. provided they do not invalidate existing EAXS XML files that adhere to that specific version.

-By contrast, changes to Version 1 of the EAXS schema that would invalidate an existing first-version EAXS XML file will require creating a new, hard-coded version of the schema, i.e `./versions/2/eaxs_schema_v2.xsd`.
+By contrast, changes to Version 1 of the EAXS schema that would invalidate existing, first-version EAXS XML files will require creating a new, hard-coded version of the schema, i.e `./versions/2/eaxs_schema_v2.xsd`.

 ## Schema Locations